Kamaishi, Iwate: Demographics

-Per Japanese census data, the population of Kamaishi peaked in around the year 1960 has declined steadily over the past 60 years.
+According to Japanese census data, the population of Kamaishi peaked around the year 1960 has declined steadily over the past 60 years.

 History

 Pre-Meiji Kamaishi

 The area of present-day Kamaishi was part of ancient Mutsu Province, and has been settled since at least the Jōmon period.
-The area was inhabited by the Emishi people, and came under the control of the Yamato dynasty during the early Heian period.
+The area was inhabited by the Emishi people, and came under the control of the imperial dynasty during the early Heian period.
 During the Sengoku period, the area was dominated by various samurai clans before coming under the control of the Nambu clan during the Edo period, who ruled Morioka Domain under the Tokugawa shogunate.
 Before the discovery of magnetite in 1727, Kamaishi was little different from any of the other small fishing communities along the coast.
 However, it was not until 1857, and the construction of the first small blast furnace, that any real changes could be seen.
 In the 1850s, the feudal domains of Japan were engaged in an arms race to develop the first Western-style armaments, particularly large guns.
 The Nanbu Domain constructed blast furnaces of a foreign design in Kamaishi under the direction of military engineer Takatō Ōshima.
 Ten furnaces were built in all but some were owned by private corporations.
 The first of these furnaces was lit on December 1, 1857; a day honored as the start of modern iron production in Japan.